perfumerlabs/docs/generator/index.md

 ### Concept

-Mainly, Perfumer is used in Framework to generate controllers (although it can generate any class).
+Mainly, Generator is used in Framework to generate controllers (although it can generate any class).

 Every controller has the same lifecycle: